AKsamus/AI_learning/README.md

 This repo contains my experiments with AI
-Nothing new just me copy pasting everything
+Nothing new just trying everything